Writing

 What will my child experience through writing at Pennoweth?

 We have carefully mapped writing across the school to ensure that all genres are taught progressively.
 This ensures that each child will have experience of writing for a wide range of purposes: to inform, to entertain and to persuade an audience.
 Cross curricular outcomes are specifically planned for, with strong links between writing and the wider curriculum identified, planned for and utilised.
-During each project, the chosen class text also links to the aspects being taught.
-Emphasis on learning outside the classroom to provide real-life writing experiences is of great importance in our teaching of writing, with the local area and community used wherever appropriate to support teaching and learning.
+During each project, the chosen class text also links to the aspects being taught, further enhancing the delivery of writing.

 Year 1